LOG-Nav: Efficient Layout-Aware Object-Goal Navigation with Hierarchical Planning: Abstract

 \section{Abstract}

-We introduce ELA-ZSON, an efficient layout-aware zero-shot object navigation (ZSON) approach designed for complex multi-room indoor environments.
-By planning hierarchically leveraging a global topologigal map with layout information and local imperative approach with detailed scene representation memory, ELA-ZSON achieves both efficient and effective navigation.
+We introduce LOG-Nav, an efficient layout-aware object-goal navigation approach designed for complex multi-room indoor environments.
+By planning hierarchically leveraging a global topologigal map with layout information and local imperative approach with detailed scene representation memory, LOG-Nav achieves both efficient and effective navigation.
 The process is managed by an LLM-powered agent, ensuring seamless effective planning and navigation, without the need for human interaction, complex rewards, or costly training.
 Our experimental results on the MP3D benchmark achieves 85\% object navigation success rate (SR) and 79\% success rate weighted by path length (SPL) (over 40\% point improvement in SR and 60\% improvement in SPL compared to exsisting methods).
-Furthermore, we validate the robustness of our approach through virtual agent and real-world robotic deployment, showcasing its capability in practical scenarios.
-See \url{https://anonymous.4open.science/r/ELA-ZSON-C67E/} for details.
+Furthermore, we validate the robustness of our approach through virtual agent and real-world robot deployment, showcasing its capability in practical scenarios.